ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

 ![](/wiki/shared/news/2024-07-28-the-perennial-concludes/chiv.png)

-[chiv](https://osu.ppy.sh/users/6701656) is a mappooler in a wide range of community tournaments big and small across multiple rank ranges.
+::chiv::{ user-id=6701656 } is a mappooler in a wide range of community tournaments big and small across multiple rank ranges.
 He is also one of the mappoolers for the Perennial.

 ---